 All models now get a five-inch touchscreen, while the Sportiva Nav gets the high-res 6.5-inch version as standard.
 Buyers can now also opt for leather trim on the cars doors and dashboard.

 A good mix of performance and economy

-An 118bhp 1.4-litre engine powers the basic Alf Romeo Giulietta that returns economy of 44.1mpg and emissions of 148g/km that means the model will cost £145 to tax.
-The only other petrol option is the 168bhp petrol, which give much more performance, but actually has better economy of 49.6mpg and lower emissions that mean road tax is £130 yearly.
+An 118bhp 1.4-litre engine powers the basic Alfa Romeo Giulietta that returns economy of 44.1mpg and emissions of 148g/km that means the model will cost £145 to tax.
+The other petrol option are the 168bhp petrol, which give much more performance, but actually has better economy of 49.6mpg and lower emissions that mean road tax is £130 yearly.

 Buyers can also choose from three diesel engines.
 The cheapest is 1.6-litres in size and can return 70.6mpg combined, its low emissions mean road tax is just £20 annually.
 The other diesels are both 2.0-litre engines, producing either 148bhp, or 173bhp.
 The lower powered of the two is capable of 67.3mpg and road tax remains at £20.
 The 173bhp version returns 67mpg, but tax is slightly higher at £30 annually.

 Although the Alfa Romeo Giulietta still can’t match the interior quality of the Volkswagen Golf, it has been improved for 2014 meaning the Giulietta is now a nicer car to sit in.
 Speccing a leather interior for the car, in particular, lift the cabin's appearance and we’d also recommend going for the 6.5-inch touchscreen, which is an option on all but the top spec model.

 The interior of the old Giulietta was quiet and the same is true in the revised model.
 Unfortunately, the uncomfortable cabin is another carry-over feature.

 Practicality & boot space